Brooklyn-git/Unmute-AAC-App/README.md

 - **Add** and **remove sections**.

 ### Layout & speech
 - **Grid profiles**: "Big" for few, large buttons; "Small" for a dense grid; plus your own custom profiles.
-- Card text size can be set to Small, Normal, or Large.
+- **Card text size can be changed** to adapt your needs.
-- Choose where speech comes out — **speaker, wired headphones, or Bluetooth** — so the user can keep headphones on while their voice plays through the speakers.
+- **Use your communication device without disconnecting your headphones**, Unmute lets you to select the output device, allowing you to communicate while you keep your headphones on.
 - Adjust TTS speech **rate** and **pitch**, and test the sound from Settings.

 ---